 Village Square Booksellers carries an extensive selection of Vermont & New Hampshire book titles.
+These are a few bestsellers in our local history section

 Around Bellows Falls: Rockingham, Westminster, and Saxtons River by Anne L Collin, Virgina Lisai, Louise Luring.
 With more than two hundred vintage photographs, the book explores the fascinating history of these southern Vermont communities.
 At the time the book was published, Anne L. Collins is the historian of the United Church of Bellows Falls, Virginia Lisai is the president of the Westminster Historical Society, and Louise Luring is the president of the Saxtons River Historical Society.
 The images they present are from the Rockingham Public Library, the Westminster Historical Society, the Saxtons River Historical Society, and private collections.
 Arcadia